Sagarmishra-C30/Hangman/README.md

 - To clear the console screen during the game, you can enter "cls" as a response.
 - The game uses Unicode character "\u2665" to display a heart symbol as a representation of lives.
 - Remaning time and total life remaining so far will be displayed after each guess to help user keep track of their stats.
-- different ASCII art is used for winners and losers.
+- different ASCII art is used based on whether user wins and loses.
 Have fun playing Hangman!

 ## Contributing